r-kupin/Inception/README.md

 ```
 ### Script to create DB `create_db.sh`
 In `~/project/srcs/requirements/mariadb/tools`
-SQL queries are passed through `cat`, because the access to env variables is required to resolve the name of databese, user, etc. But SQL engine can't resolve them, so at the first step `sh` substitutes values of the variables in place of their names, and only then the script is passed to `mysqld` engine
+SQL queries are passed through shell, because the access to env variables is required to resolve the name of databese, user, etc. But SQL engine can't resolve them, so at the first step `sh` substitutes values of the variables in place of their names, and only then the script is passed to `mysqld` engine
 ```bash
 #!bin/sh